Patagonia, Chile: What to pack, what to wear, and when to go [2023]

 January

-If you visit Patagonia during January, you might find that it is chilly and dry with little rain.
+If you vacation in Patagonia during January, you are likely to notice that it is crisp and dry with little rain.
 Temperatures tend to hover around the high 50s F (mid 10s C) during the day, while at night they can dip into the 40s F (single digits C).

 What to wear/what to pack: